Uralstech/UCloud.Operations/README.md

 2. Select the `+` icon and `Add package from git URL...`
 3. Paste the UPM branch URL and press enter:
     - `https://github.com/Uralstech/UCloud.Operations.git#upm`
+4. Check the instructions for [`Utils.Singleton`](https://uralstech.github.io/Utils.Singleton) to install the dependency.

 ### GitHub Clone